Softal-io/simplefill-community/README.md

 # A community for SimpleFill users

-Users can now vote on or request [new features](https://github.com/rampatra/simplefill-community/discussions/categories/ideas).
+Users can now vote on or request [new features](https://github.com/Softal-io/simplefill-community/discussions/categories/ideas) or [file bugs](https://github.com/Softal-io/simplefill-community/discussions/categories/bugs).
 Thanks to GitHub.

 ## Links